bethsherm/alexa-cookbook/external-calls/FactService/README.md

 #### Fact Service Console
 A demo Fact service has been setup that you may use to manage your fact list.

-1. Locate your skill's Application Id that appears on the Skill Information page.
+1. Locate your skill's Application Id that appears on the Skill Information page and Copy this value.
+1. In a new browser tab, navigate to [https://s3.amazonaws.com/fact-service/factlist.html](https://s3.amazonaws.com/fact-service/factlist.html)
-1. Paste in this value to the top textbox of the Fact console: [https://s3.amazonaws.com/fact-service/factlist.html](https://s3.amazonaws.com/fact-service/factlist.html)
+1. Paste in your Application Id to the first textbox and press the Load button.
 1. Type in several facts into the the Fact List textbox on this page.
 1. Click Save.